BandoKal/Estimote-WatchKit-SDK/README.md

     }

 Finally, once you’re past the development and testing stages, and ready to go live, all it takes is to replace the ESTSimulatedNearableManager with a regular ESTNearableManager.
 You’ll also need to remove any simulator-only methods from your code.

-## How to get started?

- 1. Download the Estimote WatchKit SDK.
- 2. Play around with the Sneaker Seeker demo app.
- 3. Copy the EstimoteSDK.framework to your own project.
- 4. Set up the App Group capability.
- 5. You can now start using ESTNotificationTransporter and ESTSimulatedNearableManager.

 ## Coming next...